-Appointed Managing Director/Chief Executive Officer in May 2005.
-He is a fellow of the Institute of Chartered Accountants of Nigeria and an Alumnus of the Lagos Business School.
-He has over 18 years of Banking experience majority of which was in Executive position before joining the Company.
+He was the pioneer Managing Director/CEO of the company till September 2023.
+When he retires to become a Non-Executive Director.
+He is a fellow of the Institute of Chartered Accountants of Nigeria and an Alumnus of Lagos Business School.
+He has over 18 years of Banking experience before founding the Company in 2002.